Impact Acquire SDK C++

 Note

 This generated interface can result in incompatibility issues, because the interface name will be constructed from the version and product information that comes with the GenICam™ XML file (see comment in code sample below).
 To avoid incompatibility, please use the common interface from the namespace mvIMPACT::acquire::GenICam whenever possible.
-It always contains all the features defined by the SFNC (Standard Features Naming Convention(https://www.emva.org/standards-technology/genicam/genicam-downloads/))which was available at the time of the driver release as well as all Balluff specific features.
+It always contains all the features defined by the SFNC (Standard Features Naming Convention(https://www.emva.org/standards-technology/genicam/genicam-downloads/))which was available at the time of the Impact Acquire release as well as all Balluff specific features.
 Needed custom features for third party devices can easily be either added to existing class by deriving from them or by writing a small wrapper class for custom categories of features.
 In the latter case one of the existing class wrapping SFNC feature access can be used as a blueprint.
 The full source code is available in the corresponding header file.
 It is fairly easy to do!

 To access features needed to generate a C++ wrapper interface a device needs to be initialized.
 Code can only be generated for the interface layout selected when the device was opened.
 If interfaces shall be created for more than a single interface layout the steps that will explain the creation of the wrapper files must be repeated for each interface layout.